Missing Sharjah teen with autism found safe after more than 24 hours

 The toddler had a genetic disorder that affected one of his eyelids, resulting in a narrow eye opening

-The 18-year-old Sharjah teen who went missing over the weekend has been found safe and sound.
-Felix Jeby, who has autism, was successfully located on the intervening night between Sunday and Monday.
+In a remarkable turn of events, 18-year-old Felix Jeby, who went missing over the weekend, has been found safe and sound.
+Felix, who has autism, was successfully located in the departure area of Dubai Airport on the intervening night between Sunday and Monday.

-His father, Jeby Thomas, expressed relief at being reunited with his only son.
-"By God's grace, he's with us," he said in a message to Khaleej Times, expressing immense gratitude for the support received during the ordeal.
+Expressing immense relief, his father, Jeby Thomas, conveyed his gratitude, stating, "By God's grace, he's with us."
+He thanked everyone for their support during the tough time.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Felix went missing during a shopping trip to City Centre Sharjah with his mother and sister on Saturday evening.
-He was last seen behind the mall at 8:45 pm on Saturday, prompting a frantic search by his worried parents and Sharjah Police.
+Felix disappeared during a shopping trip to City Centre Sharjah with his mother and sister on Saturday evening, sparking a frantic search by his worried parents and the Sharjah Police.

-Further details are awaited as the family embraces their son, marking the end of a harrowing chapter and the beginning of a joyous reunion.
+However, it remains unclear how he reached Dubai Airport Terminal 1, 18 kilometres from City Centre Deira.
+Considering his leg pain, Jeby Thomas suspects his son may have walked to the airport.
+"We didn't ask him any questions as he was tired and needed rest," he said.

+Feby said the reunion came about thanks to the vigilance of an Indian passenger bound for Kuwait, who spotted Felix at the airport.
+"A passenger heading to Kuwait spotted him at the airport.
+He saw the missing poster on social media only after reaching his destination and called us.
+We're so relieved he's back."

 ALSO READ: